lordReddx/GreenTech/README.md

 Green technologies are the future

 What adds this mod?
-New planet with 5 campaign maps
+New planet with 2 campaign maps. (later there will be 3 more)

-Two new turrets
+Two new turrets (one more in progress)

 One multifactory